 "Oh sorry, I am trying to lose this girl that has been following me since I got out of my plane.
 I thought maybe if she saw me next to a girl she would think …you know."

 I thought about it.
 I was late and had to find my gate still.
-This guy was interesting and very handsome in a sweet dorky kind of way.
+This guy was interesting and very handsome in a sweet, dorky kind of way.
 I had no clue what to do.
-Then my mom's voice came in a frenetic voice "serial killers prey on lonely girls, you be very careful out there".
+Then my mom's voice came into my head in a frenetic voice, "Serial killers prey on lonely girls, you be very careful out there."

-"Sure I don't mind at all."
-When we switched seats I noticed the tall guy was coming in the plane.
-I looked down trying to hide and hoping the lady would move a little quicker.
+"Sure, I don't mind at all."
+When we switched seats I noticed the tall guy was coming into the plane.
+I looked down, trying to hide, and hoping the lady would move a little quicker.
 For some reason I was freaking out.
 I felt like I left the poor guy to die or something.
 I looked up and he pointed at me with a face that said, you evil woman left me there to die.

-He did not come and I was relieved he had seated close to the entrance of the plane.
+He did not come, and I was relieved he was seated close to the entrance of the plane.
 That way he would be long gone by the time I made my way there.
 Just as I thought the guy had vanished.
-I looked around the airport but there was no sign of him.
+I looked around the airport, but there was no sign of him.
 There was a weird mix of emotions in me.
 I was happy but also sad that he wasn't out there waiting for me.
-Oh well, I thought, he was just a cute guy but I am in New York now I'm sure there are plenty of gorgeous guys here
+Oh well, he was just a cute guy, but I am in New York now; I'm sure there are plenty of gorgeous guys here.

-I was meeting there with my old high school friend Elisa.
+I was meeting there with my old high school friend, Elisa.
 She had moved to NYC years ago and she was very excited to spend some time with me.
-Elisa was the same as always full of laughter and bright as the sun.
-She ended up showing me all around the park and we even took a carriage ride.
+Elisa was the same as always, full of laughter, and bright as the sun.
+She ended up showing me all around the park, and we even took a carriage ride.
 It was awesome.
-What impressed me the most was how easy she could get a cab, I mean amazing!
+What impressed me the most was how easily she could get a cab, I mean amazing!